-- You can manipulate intensity, focus, color, and beam parameters directly. - You can store current, visible state of all luminaires as named preset. - All operations are immediately reflected in behavior of selected instruments. - Luminaires in selected presets adopt preset target state. - If preset time value has been entered, newly-selected presets move to their target state according to specified transition time.
+- You can store current, visible state of all luminaires as named preset. - All operations are immediately reflected in behavior of selected instruments. - Luminaires in selected presets adopt preset target state. - If preset time value has been entered, newly selected presets move to their target state according to specified transition time.